Climate Change refers to long-term shifts in temperatures and weather patterns.

 Learn about the city's action plan on climate change and how you can be involved, and also about organisations in Geneva working on climate change and events happening in the city that focus on climate change.
 See also the page in French.

-COP 29 (the 29th conference of the Parties to the 1992 United Nations Framework Convention on Climate Change - UNFCCC) are scheduled to take place 11-22 November 2024 in Baku, Abseron, Azerbaijan.
+COP 29 (the 29th conference of the Parties to the 1992 United Nations Framework Convention on Climate Change - UNFCCC) was scheduled for 11-22 November 2024 in Baku, Abseron, Azerbaijan.
+The Conference concluded in the early hours of 24 November 2024 with a new finance goal to help countries to protect their people and economies against climate disasters.

 2020 publication produced by the United Nations Perception Change Project, in partnership with the IHEID Environmental Committee, and interactive website presenting 10 suggestions for each of the 17 SDG goals for what you can do on a daily basis to protect the environment and help mitigate climate change effects.